MarioLFB/Revixa-frontend/README.md

 ## About

 Revixa is a web app for discovering and sharing reviews of popular web development frameworks.
 It provides insights, comparisons, and user feedback on frameworks.
 Users can sign in to read in-depth posts, leave feedback, or share their own experiences.

+## Project Goals

+Revixa aims to build a community platform where developers can share and access valuable insights on web development frameworks.
+Key features include user registration, authentication, and full CRUD functionality for reviews, comments and profiles.